lapot2/Raccoon-Flash-Explorer-Demo/README.md

 THIS SOFTWARE AND HARDWARE ARE PROVIDED FOR INFORMATIONAL PURPOSES ONLY!

-USE OF THIS SOFTWARE AND HARDWARE FOR ANY OTHER PURPOSES IS PROHIBITED!
+THE USE OF THIS SOFTWARE AND HARDWARE WITHOUT THE RELEVANT KNOWLEDGE, WITHOUT THE RELEVANT EXPERIENCE, OR FOR ANY PURPOSES OTHER THAN INFORMATIONAL - IS PROHIBITED!

 BY USING THIS SOFTWARE AND HARDWARE YOU AUTOMATICALLY AGREE THAT YOU ARE SOLELY RESPONSIBLE FOR DAMAGED EQUIPMENT, FOR ILLEGAL, UNLAWFUL USE, AND FOR ANY OTHER CONSEQUENCES!